 - The consequences for failing to complete the verification process within the time period established is that the student must make alternative payment arrangements with the Office of Student Accounts.

-On the last day of the semester, the counselor may, with permission of the Director of Financial Aid, certify a Federal Loan application with the hopes that the student will provide the required documentation before the loan proceeds are received by the university.
+On the last day of the semester, the counselor may, with permission of the Director of Financial Aid, originate a Federal Loan application with the hopes that the student will provide the required documentation before the loan proceeds are received by the university.
 In these cases, the Director and counselor will make a decision as to the return of loan funds if verification is not completed upon receipt.

 Notification after verification is completed